StoyankaNikiforova/Hospital_Manager/README.md

-Hospital Manager

-On Wednesday we create a simple hospital database for patients, doctors and hospital stays.

-But one hospital cannot be managed only with this information.

 Our task for today is to create a working system, which can be used by both doctors and patients.

 First we need a Base user, which will be inherited by the doctor and patient.
 Our user need to have username, password and age.